 Choosing a care home

 There are many different sorts of care homes.
 Some provide nursing care and some don’t.
-(Whether you need a care home with nursing will depend on your assessment.)
 There are large homes that are like hotels (with care) and there are small family-style homes.
 Some are run by large organisations and some are run by family businesses.
 There are even homes run by professional associations, unions, and religious organisations for their members and families.
 Because there is such a variety of care homes, it is important that you consider more than one before making a choice.

 Temporary stays and respite

 You may want to think about some short term care – perhaps after a stay in hospital, while waiting to move somewhere permanent, to give yourself or your carer a break or to see whether you would like to live in a care home permanently.